carlcarl/imgurup/README.rst

 	-d [<album id>]  The album id you want your image to be uploaded to -g               GUI mode
 	-n               Anonymous upload
-	-s               Add command in the context menu of file manager(Now only support KDE dolphin)
+	-s               Add command in the context menu of file manager(Support Gnome and KDE)

 Packcage Dependency
 -------------------